-Determining Your Available Space
+Determining Your Kitchen Layout

 This is the very first step in kitchen remodeling.
 Are you just replacing the existing cabinets or are you changing to a new layout?
 Grab a piece of graph paper and a tape measure.
 Begin entering the distances from doorways, windows, plumbing and electrical outlets.
 These are the existing features of your room that will determine the shape of your kitchen.
 If you are going to change the shape, then you may need to move one or more of them.
 You may need to move the plumbing to another location if your sink will be in a different location.
 You may need to move an electrical outlet up if you are extending the countertop past it.
 These tasks have to be completed before the cabinets can be installed.